-Our screening tests are performed at the world renowned Fetal Medicine centre where nuchal translucency scanning for Down’s Sydrome was pioneered.
+We offer all pregnant people NIPt (Harmony) at 10 weeks.
+Our ultrasound screening tests are performed at the world renowned Fetal Medicine centre where nuchal translucency scanning for Down’s Sydrome was pioneered.
 Deciding whether or not to have these screening tests, and whether to have further diagnostic tests (chorionic villous sampling (CVS) or amniocentesis) can be very difficult.
 We offer support through the process, providing the information needed in a sensitive and non-judgemental way and we do respect these decisions are personal and individual.

 Meeting the Midwives/Team

-Women/couples are seen by their Consultant (Christian or Alison) throughout the pregnancy, and in labour are looked after by that Consultant, together with an experienced midwife.
-On the rare occasion that Chris or Alison are not available then women/couples are looked after by one of their consultant colleagues at the Portland.
+Women/couples are seen by their Consultant throughout the pregnancy, and in labour are looked after by that Consultant, together with an experienced midwife.
+On the rare occasion that their consultant is not available then women/couples are looked after by one of our team of consultant colleagues.

-During the pregnancy we arrange a ‘booking’ appointment for all women in our care to have the opportunity to meet the excellent midwives who work at the Portland.
+During the pregnancy we arrange a ‘booking’ appointment for all people in our care to have the opportunity to meet the excellent midwives who work at the Portland.

-We also work closely with the Portland’s expert obstetric anaesthetic doctors whom some of our women may wish to meet to talk through pain relief choices, including epidural.
+We also work closely with the Portland’s expert obstetric anaesthetic consultants whom some of our women may wish to meet to talk through pain relief choices, including epidural.
 We can easily arrange this.

-This is for women/couples who wish to have private care (with either Consultant Christian Barnick or Alison Wright) throughout their pregnancy, delivery and after delivery.
+This is for women/couples who wish to have private care throughout their pregnancy, delivery and after delivery.
 With the availability of reliable home pregnancy testing kits, many women are now aware of their pregnancy at an early stage.
 We can be contacted directly at this time for an appointment.

-This first visit is a really good time for women and their partners to ask us all the questions concerning them and to confirm their decision to be looked after by us.
+This first visit is a really good time forpeople to ask us all the questions concerning them and to confirm their decision to be looked after by us.
 We like to see women/couples for their first pregnancy visit as early as possible, ideally between 6 and 8 weeks.
 The first visit will generally involve a full consultation and a routine examination.
 An internal examination is not usually necessary, but we may recommend a trans-vaginal ultrasound scan to confirm that all is well and that the pregnancy is developing as expected.